Huanqing-Mao/bt4222-steam-games/README.md

   - `src/model/ContentBasedFiltering_Final.ipynb` builds similarity-based recommenders using engineered features.
   - `src/model/CollaborativeBasedFiltering.ipynb` experiments with matrix factorisation and neighbourhood-based approaches.
 - **Combining Modelling Outputs for Final Recommendations**:
-    - `RankFusion.ipynb` combines the recommendations from ContentBasedFiltering and CollaborativeBasedFiltering, recommending the Top 5 games using Reciprocal Rank Fusion (RRF).
+    - `src/model/RankFusion.ipynb` combines the recommendations from ContentBasedFiltering and CollaborativeBasedFiltering, recommending the Top 5 games using Reciprocal Rank Fusion (RRF).

 ## Purpose and Content of Scripts